 Figure 144.
-Commercial revenue of Hawaii permitted longline fleet from Hawaii and West Coast 2006-20161 adjusted to 2016 dollars.
+Commercial landings and revenue of Hawaii-permitted longline fleet from Hawaii 2008-2017 adjusted to 2017 dollars.

-Since there was no detailed market information on the fish landed and sold in WC, the price and revenue information of individual species of Hawaii permitted longline presented in the report only included the fish landed and sold in the Hawaii markets.
-Figure 145 shows the trends of the revenue composition from the main species (bigeye, swordfish, yellowfin, and all others) during 2006-2016, while Figure 146 shows the price trends for bigeye, swordfish, and yellowfin for the same period.
-Supporting data for Figure 145 and Figure 146 are presented in Table A-124.
+Since there was no detailed market information on the fish landed and sold in West Coast, the price and revenue information of individual species of Hawaii permitted longline presented in the report only included the fish landed and sold in the Hawaii markets.
+Figure 145 shows the trends of the revenue composition from the main species (bigeye, swordfish, yellowfin, and all others) during 2008-2017, while Figure 146 shows the price trends for bigeye, swordfish, and yellowfin for the same period.
+Supporting data for Figure 145 and Figure 146 are presented in Table A-124 and Table A-125, respectively.

-It can be observed that the bigeye composed of main portion of the revenue of the longline fleet and it increased substantially during the period of 2006-2016.
+It can be observed that the bigeye composed of main portion of the revenue of the longline fleet and it increased substantially during the period of 2008-2017.
 Revenue from yellowfin and other species also shows slow increase in general, while the revenue from swordfish declined for the same period.
-In 2016, bigeye composed of 70% of the Hawaii permitted longline vessels landed in Hawaii, followed by yellowfin, 9%, and swordfish 5%.
+In 2017, bigeye composed of 63% of the Hawaii permitted longline vessels landed in Hawaii, followed by yellowfin, 15%, and swordfish 6%.
 Fish price fluctuated in general.
-Bigeye and swordfish price peaked in 2012, then declined in recent years.
-However, both went up in 2016.
-Yellowfin price peaked in 2013, and declined continuously in recent years.
+Bigeye and swordfish price peaked in 2012 before declining in recent years.
+The bigeye price and swordfish price picked up slightly in 2016, then decreased in 2017.
+Yellowfin price varied over time, and it peaked in 2013.